marcus-campos/flowyt-engine/readme.md

 ## Start your Orchestrator engine

 Want to see if everything worked?
-In your terminal, head over to your top level orchestrator-engine folder (make sure you're in the folder with *Makefile*) and run this command:
+In your terminal, head over to your top level orchestryzi-engine folder (make sure you're in the folder with *Makefile*) and run this command:

 ```
 $ make runserver
 ```

-...and you'll see the local orchestrator development server starting, which'll serve your project to your computer.
+...and you'll see the local orchestryzi development server starting, which'll serve your project to your computer.

 ```